T-Flet/Graph-State-Machine/README.rst

 -----------

-This package implements a computational construct similar to a Turing machine over a graph, where states are node combinations (though more information may be stored) and where the arbitrary transition function can update both state and graph.
+This package implements a computational construct similar to a Turing machine over a graph, where states are typically node combinations (state objects can be arbitrary) and where the arbitrary transition function can update both state and graph.
 Note that this last arbitrariness makes the system Turing complete since it allows implementing a Turing machine with it (achieved by defining the graph to be a linear array and the state as a tuple